caitlincjohnson/caitlincjohnson/README.md

-Hello all 👋

-My name is Caitlin, but sometimes I go by CJ if that's easier for you to remember.
+Hello all 👋 my name is Caitlin, but sometimes I go by CJ if that's easier for you to remember.
 Shown below is a little bit more about me and thank you for taking the time to read my profile.

 ## Professional Experience
 <img src="https://user-images.githubusercontent.com/35669839/205793281-9c3f7ae3-e9ed-44e8-8e72-0a1b1b48e4fe.png" width=50%>